xJeneKx/Tutorial-1/README.md

 ```
 Note the line that it prints on start-up:
 ```
-====== my pairing code: Aj2No4YghYNcHjzPqobfp5gSJ4jyaBqnhF2dK7lEsMZ+@byteball.org/bb#*
+====== my pairing code: Aj2No4YghYNcHjzPqobfp5gSJ4jyaBqnhF2dK7lEsMZ+@obyte.org/bb#*
 ```
-Copy this pairing code to your Byteball wallet: Chat tab, Add a new device, Accept invitation, paste the code, ready to chat.
+Copy this pairing code to your Obyte wallet: Chat tab, Add a new device, Accept invitation, paste the code, ready to chat.

 ## Next steps